How to Stop Any Meltdown or Tantrum: A 4‑Step Framework Applied to Bedtime Routines

 Regulate

 Regulate yourself first.
 Stay calm and remind yourself that it will be okay.
 Take some deep breaths.
-Remember de-escalation techniques such as giving plenty of personal space, validating emotions, limiting verbal directions, not engaging in power struggles, etc. Regulating the environment and activities can help create a calming atmosphere that promotes sleep.
-Here are some specific strategies to help regulate:
+Remember de-escalation techniques such as giving plenty of personal space, validating emotions, limiting verbal directions, not engaging in power struggles, etc. If you need a comprehensive guide on conflict prevention and de-escalation strategies chapters 2, 6, and 9 of my book will teach you everything you need to know.
+(It’s too nuanced of a subject for this already too long blog).

 - Calming Music: